nipafx/record-args/README.md

 The records must not have components of the same name or `Args::parse` throws an `IllegalArgumentException`.

-##  Parsing mutually exclusive arguments with "modes"
+##  Parsing mutually exclusive arguments with "modes" and "actions"

 If an application provides diverse features that take distinct execution paths, it might need argument sets for each path that have little to no overlap.
-Instead of parsing the arguments to one large or several small args record and then dealing with most arguments being absent, consider using "modes".
+Instead of parsing the arguments to one large or several small args record and then dealing with most arguments being absent, consider using "modes" or an "action".

+### Modes

 A _mode_ is a sealed interface that permits only record implementations: